By GARRET JAROS/YachatsNews

 Other neighbors who spoke to YachatsNews also reported seeing Morris carrying a handgun tucked into her shirt at all times.
 And said they heard second-hand of her conflicts with neighbors.

-Mark Young, who lives with his girlfriend, Alicia Bond, two houses away from Morris’ home, said he arrived home around 3:30 p.m.
+Mark Young, who lives with his girlfriend, Alicia Bond, a house away from Morris’ home, said he arrived home around 3:30 p.m.
 Sunday and took his dog for walk.

 “And as I was coming back, I heard somebody screaming,” Young said.
 “I didn’t think too much of it.
 Then a little while later Alicia got home and we went outside again, out back of our house to smoke a cigarette and heard more screaming and yelling.
 Just sounded like a woman yelling obscenities.
 ‘F-this!’
 Just yelling, going to her back door then front door — moving back and forth.”